canonical/landscape-charm/README.md

     $ juju-deployer -vdW -c landscape-deployments.yaml landscape

-After juju-deployer finishes, the deployment is not entirely ready yet.
+NOTE: After juju-deployer finishes, the deployment is not entirely ready yet.

 Hooks are still running, and it can be a few minutes until everything is ready.
 You can point your browser to the apache2/0 unit and keep reloading until you